Snowflake-Labs/terraform-provider-snowflake/docs/index.md

   }
 }

-# A simple configuration of the provider.
+# A simple configuration of the provider with a default authentication.
+# A default value for `authenticator` is `snowflake`, enabling authentication with `user` and `password`.
 provider "snowflake" {
-  account                = "..." # required if not using profile.
-Can also be set via SNOWFLAKE_ACCOUNT env var user                   = "..." # required if not using profile or token.
-Can also be set via SNOWFLAKE_USER env var password               = "..." authenticator          = "..." # required if not using password as auth method private_key            = "..." private_key_passphrase = "..."
+  organization_name = "..." # required if not using profile.
+Can also be set via SNOWFLAKE_ORGANIZATION_NAME env var account_name      = "..." # required if not using profile.
+Can also be set via SNOWFLAKE_ACCOUNT_NAME env var user              = "..." # required if not using profile or token.
+Can also be set via SNOWFLAKE_USER env var password          = "..."

   // optional
   role      = "..."